tundish/turberfield-dialogue/turberfield/dialogue/doc/api.rst

 API Reference
 :::::::::::::

-This API gives you a `simple function`_ for creating a performance from a :py:class:`~turberfield.dialogue.model.SceneScript.Folder` of Turberfield dialogue.
+This API gives you a `simple function`_ which will run a rehearsal of a :py:class:`~turberfield.dialogue.model.SceneScript.Folder` of Turberfield dialogue.
 You can modify how this performance is presented in your game by customising or replacing a handler_ function which processes events_ from the scene script files.

+If you need to integrate with a game event loop, then create a :py:class:`~turberfield.dialogue.performer.Performer` object instead.
+This separates event generation from sequencing.

 The `scene scripts`_ themselves also have an API, allowing you to interact with the process by which entities are selected and cast to roles.